Chapter 1: Student Conduct and Discipline

 1.5.3 Impartiality of the Hearing Officer(s)

 The Respondent may challenge the impartiality of a Hearing Officer(s).
-The challenge must be in writing, state the reasons for the challenge, and be submitted to the Hearing Officer(s) through the OSCCR at least three days prior to the hearing.
+The challenge must be in writing, state the reasons for the challenge, and be submitted to the Hearing Officer(s) through the Office of Community Standards at least three days prior to the hearing.
 The Hearing Officer(s) shall be the sole judge of whether he or she can serve with fairness and objectivity.
 In the event a Hearing Officer(s) recuses himself or herself, a substitute will be chosen in accordance with procedures of the institution.

 1.5.4 Duties of Hearing Officer(s)